l8te/eleventy-test/index.md

 - prev/next links on post
 - defined post layout in json (parent directory data file)
 - pagination for blog list
+- individual tag pages
+- tags show on post

 ## to do

-- tags index
-- tags show on post
 - tags show under excerpt on blog index
 - separate directory/collection for work
 - images/image handling

 ## issues
-- started adding tags, need to fix collections
+- extra bullet point at top of
+- all tag index not working
 - need to get a better understanding of "{ % extends ... % }" as opposed to layout chaining